Skip to main content

-Excellence in Education, Excellence in Practice
+Excellence in education, excellence in practice

 The UW Master of Occupational Therapy (UW MOT) degree is a two-year program of rigorous academic coursework integrated with fieldwork education.
 As an OT program located within the Department of Rehabilitation Medicine, we offer students several unique benefits: